Color of clothing: Military uniform

-A standardized dress worn by military personnel and paramilitary groups of various nations.
+Standardized dress worn by military personnel and paramilitary groups of various nations.

 Political uniform

 A political uniform is distinctive clothing worn by members of a political movement.

 Sportswear

-A Standardized sportswear may also function as a uniform for sports teams.
-In team sports, opposing teams is usually identified by their clothing colors, while individual team members can be identified by the back number on their shirt.
+Standardized sportswear may also function as a uniform for sports teams.
+In team sports, opposing teams are usually identified by their clothing colors, while individual team members can be identified by the numbers on the backs of their shirts.